univention/univention-corporate-server/doc/manual/monitoring/monitoring.rst

        an alert is fired.

    * - ``UNIVENTION_SLAPD_MDB_MAXSIZE`` and ``UNIVENTION_SLAPD_MDB_MAXSIZE_WARNING``
-     - Monitors the share of free memory pages of the *mdb* back end of SLAPD for multiple directories.
+     - Monitors the share of free memory pages of the *mdb* backend of SLAPD for multiple directories.

    * - ``UNIVENTION_LISTENER_MDB_MAXSIZE`` and ``UNIVENTION_LISTENER_MDB_MAXSIZE_WARNING``
-     - Monitors the share of free memory pages of the *mdb* back end of SLAPD for multiple directories regarding the Univention listener.
+     - Monitors the share of free memory pages of the *mdb* backend of SLAPD for multiple directories regarding the Univention listener.

 The following monitoring alerts are only available once additional packages have been installed (see :ref:`Monitoring installation <monitoring-installation>`).